 In fact, cash holdings dropped by an even greater amount, by some 0.5 per cent of total portfolio holdings, while bonds became the primary beneficiary of the market rotation in April.

-“In price terms, equity markets took a complete round trip, bookended by the violent reaction to the 2 April Liberation Day tariffs at the start of the month, and a subsequent recovery on the prospect of negotiated trade deals and hopes that the worst effects of trade restrictions would be watered down,” Graf noted.
+“In price terms, equity markets took a complete round trip, bookended by the violent reaction to the 2 April Liberation Day tariffs at the start of the month, and a subsequent recovery on the prospect of negotiated trade deals and hopes that the worst effects of trade restrictions would be watered down,” Graf said.

 “Within the month, the weight to equities, the riskiest class of assets, continued to retreat towards long-run norms and a search for safety is still present in currency flows.